Secure Deletion

 Disposing of physical data

-The University has a contract for secure waste disposal and more information is available from the Estates Waste and Recycling site.
+The University has a contract for secure waste disposal and more information is available from Waste and Furniture Management in Estates.

 If you are disposing of paper documents that may contain personal or confidential information then shredding the documents before disposal is strongly recommended.
 You should ensure that a cross-cut shredder is used and that it meets the requirements of DIN 66399 security level P-4 or above - this information will be in the specifications of the shredder.